ilg-physics-ucsb/physics3L-manual/dashboard/showcase.md

 ### Sizing

 To ensure that Figures look nice on large screens, one can specify a maximum size.
 These sizes, {xs, s, m ,l ,xl} are computed relative to the font size and constrain the height and width of an image to a square.
-The figures in the excercise below show variants of [Fi](#Fi-balls) with each size
+The figures in the excercise below show variants of [](#Figure-balls) with each size

 :::::: Activity (|Sizing Figures)